kcrossen/Kivy_App_Demo/README.md

-# Kivy by example,
+# Kivy by example
-#  step-by-step from kit download to OSX application
+## Step-by-step from kit download to OSX application

 ### Table of Contents ###
 [Kivy_App_Demo](#kivy-app-demo)